jamesgraves/rust-cookbook/src/about.md

 Random float: 0.3863679947558778
 ```

+Note that it doesn't matter what the current directory is inside the
+Cookbook project, individual examples will run via their unique names.

 The cookbook is organized as a series of [`cargo workspaces`], so we can
-go into one of them and run unit tests, which run all the examples:
+go into one of them and run unit tests, which run all the examples in that
+section:

 ```sh
 cd src/algorithms/randomness
 cargo test
 ```

-The individual examples are in the `examples` directory, and can easily be
+The individual examples are in the `examples` subdirectory of
+`src/algorithms/randomness`, and can easily be
-modified and run, either via `cargo test` or `cargo run --example`
+modified and run, either via `cargo run --example` or `cargo test`.

 The unit tests run each example as a separate program.
 We can run the unit
 tests for the **entire** cookbook, but some of the tests will fail unless